yasiryagi/helpdesk/roles/content-curator-lead/README.md

 (2) Check the details of the mint using the following query: `minting -> mints`.

 ### Replenishing The Mint
 It will sometimes be necessary to replenish the Content Working Group Mint.
-This can be done through a proposal [here](https://testnet.joystream.org/#/proposals/new) which must be approved by the council in order to take effect.
+This can be done through a `Set Content Working Group Mint Capacity` proposal [here](https://testnet.joystream.org/#/proposals/new) which must be approved by the council in order to take effect.
 For this reason it is best to discuss these sorts of proposals with the council before making them.

 ## Advanced Functions
-If you need help with some of the more advanced operations associated with being the `Content Curator Lead` (e.g. maintaining the versioned store), please simply ask for help in the Telegram group or get in touch with one of the Jsgenesis team directly.
+If you need help with some of the more advanced operations associated with being the `Content Curator Lead` (e.g. maintaining the versioned store), please simply ask for help in the [Telegram group](https://t.me/JoyStreamOfficial) or get in touch with one of the Jsgenesis team directly.

 ---